 A deeper analysis of the documents can put you in control of your reading and writing in more profound ways.
 As you examine the assigned readings over the course of the semester, ask yourself how they relate to the topics of lectures, or to other tests and papers.
 How do they connect to your prior knowledge of the subject?

 Will you need to write a paper in response to the reading?
 Answer questions on an essay test?
 Can you combine the reading and writing in ways that compliment your interests or goals?
 Can you build on something which interested you in another course?
-Could you later develop one of the assignments into a sermon, a bible study, or an article for a journal?
+Could you later develop one of the assignments into a sermon, a Bible study, or a future article for a journal?